j-y26/Epigenomic-Pipelines/utils/docs/update_contig_names.md

     --skip-missing false
 ```

-An alternatively we provided a script to parse any tab-delimited file with the
+An alternative we provided a script to parse any tab-delimited file with the
 chromosome names.
 The script is located at [convert_contig_names.py](../convert_contig_names.py)

 ```bash